OmidTorkan-msc/OmidTorkan-msc/README.md

 - **Machine Learning Techniques**:
   - Model Building and Training (Sequential models, embedding layers, dropout layers)
   - Custom Classifier Implementations (`BaseEstimator`, `ClassifierMixin`)
+- **Information Management**:
+  - **Data Modeling**: Skilled in designing and structuring data models for efficient storage and retrieval.
+  - **Database Management**: Proficient in working with relational (SQL) and non-relational (NoSQL) databases.
+  - **Data Governance**: Understanding of frameworks for ensuring data integrity, compliance, and quality.
+  - **Data Integration**: Expertise in consolidating data from multiple sources into unified systems.
+  - **Distributed Systems**: Knowledge of data-centric and client-centric consistency models and their trade-offs in distributed environments.
+  - **Information Systems Design**: Capable of designing systems to support organizational operations and decision-making.
+  - **OLTP and OLAP Systems**: Understanding of transaction processing and analytical systems for business data.

 ### Business Process Engineering
 - **Business Process Modeling**: Expertise in modeling business processes using **BPMN** (Business Process Model and Notation), including process flow diagrams for various business operations (e.g., login, registration, booking, payment).